Karen Bowerman: BBC News

-In 2002 Bowerman was offered a job as the Consumer Correspondent for the BBC News at One, BBC News at Six and the BBC News at Ten where she specialised in undercover filming and special investigations.
-In 2006, she became the Business & Consumer Presenter for the BBC News Channel while also reporting for BBC Radio 4 & News reading for Radio 5 Live.
+In 2002 Bowerman was employed as a consumer correspondent for the BBC News at One, BBC News at Six and the BBC News at Ten, where she specialised in undercover filming and special investigations.
+In 2006, she became a presenter on business and consumer affairs for the BBC News Channel while also reporting for BBC Radio 4 and newsreading for Radio 5 Live.
+Bowerman was the interviewer during the interview of Guy Goma, a widely published blooper of the BBC.

 Programmes

-After establishing herself in News, Bowerman worked as a contributor and presenter for BBC programmes.
-Stints included Weekend Watchdog, Newsnight, Fast:track (now The Travel Show) on BBC 2 and the Heaven and Earth Show on BBC 1.
-She presented several series of BBC Northern Ireland's Watchdog, Fair Play, on BBC1, where some of her undercover investigations led to convictions.
+After establishing herself in news, Bowerman worked as a contributor and presenter for BBC programmes.
+Stints include Weekend Watchdog, Newsnight, Fast:track (now The Travel Show) on BBC Two and The Heaven and Earth Show on BBC One.
+She also presented several series of BBC Northern Ireland's Watchdog and Fair Play on BBC One.

-She also conceived and co-produced Test the Nation's Morals, a live show broadcast by BBC Religion which gave birth to a national equivalent.
+Bowerman also conceived and co-produced Test the Nation's Morals, a live show broadcast by BBC Religion that gave birth to a national equivalent.

-Films and Documentaries
+Films and documentaries

 Since 2009 Bowerman has worked as a freelance travel reporter and film maker for the BBC's News Features department.
 She produces, shoots and presents her own material.
 Her short travel films have won several awards.

-Work has taken her to the Arctic and Antarctic where she has made documentaries for TV and BBC Radio 4.
-Projects have included sailing a replica Phoenician ship round Africa, travelling in India with the grandson of Gandhi, navigating the North West Passage in the footsteps of Shackleton and rafting the rapids of the Grand Canyon.

 Awards

 Bowerman twice won "Travel Broadcaster of the Year" in the former UK Travel Press Awards, gaining recognition for films she shot and produced herself.
-She has been short-listed for, and won, various gongs since.
-Some are listed below:

-"Best Cruise Broadcast 2015" Cruise Line Industry Association;

-"Best National Newspaper Travel Feature on Germany 2015" (Runner-up), German Tourist Board;

-"Best Regional Newspaper Travel Feature 2015" (Finalist), Travel Media Awards;

-"Best National (Magazine) Travel Feature 2014" (Finalist), UK Travel Awards;

-"Best Regional Travel Feature 2013" British Travel Press Awards;

-"Travel Broadcaster of the Year 2012" (portfolio of short films) UK Travel Press Awards;

-"Best Regional Travel Feature 2012" British Travel Press Awards;

-"Specialist Journalist Award 2012 (Travel)" British Regional Press Awards;

-"Travel Broadcast Journalist of the Year 2011" (Runner-Up), British Guild of Travel Writers;

-"Travel Broadcaster of the Year 2010" (portfolio of short films) UK Travel Press Awards;

-"Travel Broadcaster of the Year 2009" (Runner-Up), UK Travel Press Awards.